gerasimsergey/Simplicity_public/README.md

 Simplicity is a mail client for Mac.

-I hope it will replace the Mail.app on my Mac eventually.
+It will replace the Mail.app on my Mac eventually.

 Planned features: